sSefin/SQL_Economic_Analysis/Readme.md

 > ⚠️ **Note on Gini:** The Gini coefficient is collected through national household income surveys conducted every 2-5 years depending on the country, resulting in data gaps for non-survey years.

 ### [Inequality Analysis](/Queries/Inequality_analysis.sql)
 Inequality classifications are categorized based on the Gini Coefficient.
-Countries with low Gini coefficients on the near years are automatically assumed as low Gini.
+Given that Gini surveys occur every 2-5 years, the most recent available survey value is used as a structural proxy for surrounding years.

 <img width="435" height="795" alt="Inequality_Analysis" src="https://github.com/user-attachments/assets/2f2c826e-531c-441d-be64-1275431a964f" />